MicrosoftDocs/cpp-docs/docs/parallel/openmp/2-directives.md

 #pragma omp barrier new-line
 ```

 After all threads in the team have encountered the barrier, each thread in the team begins executing the statements after the barrier directive in parallel.
 Because the `barrier` directive doesn't have a C language statement as part of its syntax, there are some restrictions on its placement within a program.
-See [Appendix C](c-openmp-c-and-cpp-grammar.md) for the formal grammar.
+For more information about the formal grammar, see [appendix C](c-openmp-c-and-cpp-grammar.md).
 The example below illustrates these restrictions.

 ```cpp
 /* ERROR - The barrier directive cannot be the immediate